2025 Undergraduate Catalog

 Degree Program Requirements

-General Education Requirements (30 semester hours)
+General Education (30 semester hours)

 Major Required (42 semester hours)

-Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Cybersecurity Management, or a Concentration in Negotiation.
+Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Cybersecurity Management, or Concentration in Negotiation.

 General Concentration (15 semester hours)